Wwetuig/baikal_api/README.md

 # API for IS-BAIKAL
-The api of a web application for analyzing the Baikal natural area using satellite data.
+The API of a web application for analyzing the Baikal natural area using satellite data.

 ## Stack
 - [Python](https://www.python.org/)